The Emerald Manifesto: The ultimate guide to authentic selling

 - Post-delivery: Ensuring they never want to leave.

-Source: INSEAD: Customer Journey Mapping Research (PDF Overview) – Research into why transparency in the "journey" leads to higher retention.
+Source: INSEAD: Customer Journey Mapping Research – Research into why transparency in the "journey" leads to higher retention.

 Chapter 5.
 The Rule of Thirds: Mastering the Numbers